Phimbun-Issawilanon/Doctor/README.md

 This module contains an api `/download` that if hit, will package up the code sent to it, and return a fully working swift playground.

-### Routing-Utils
-This module contains helper methods for authentication.
-Authentication is very simple by just checking if a Secret key passed in the header matches what's stored on the database.
-Feel free to change this module for your authentication needs.

 ### buildSrc
 This is a module used solely for dependency management.